VyacheslavShmakin/Android-Material-RaisedButton/README.md

 -----
 #### In Code
 It's just simple view so you can use all standard methods.
-You just have an additional methods.
+You just have an additional methods that can be used to configure view parameters programmatically.
 ``` java
 RaisedButton rbtn = ...;
 CardView currentCardView = rbtn.getRootView();